boombatower/tumbleweed-cli/README.md

 The repo URLs are effectively the only part of the `libzypp` configuration that is being changed.
 This keeps the workflow changes to a minimum.

+## Review

+For information, feedback, and predictive scoring of Tumbleweed snapshots to aid in choosing which snapshot to pick visit http://review.tumbleweed.boombatower.com/ which is produced by [boombatower/tumbleweed-review](https://github.com/boombatower/tumbleweed-review).